What is a Street Champion?

 - Supports neighbours to keep their front gardens tidy.

-- Identifies local businesses that need educating on how to dispose of waste and recycling responsibly.
+- Identifies local businesses that need advice on how to dispose of waste and recycling responsibly.

 - Attends meetings with fellow residents, street champions and council representatives.